Tax Guide for Students

 What is a ‘tax year’?

-The UK’s financial year or tax year runs from 6th April to 5th April of consecutive years.
+The UK’s financial year or tax year runs from 6th April to 5th April the following year.
+It’s different to the normal callender year which is vital to know to avoid missing tax year deadlines.

 Do you pay income tax on all earnings?